 As the name implies, a hybrid home loan comes with a combination of fixed and floating rates of interest.
 When you opt for this loan, the lending institution offers a fixed interest rate for the initial years and subsequently the existing floating rates apply.

-In case of a hybrid loan, two loan agreements are applicable.
-One is on the fixed rate and the other on the floating rate of interest.
+In the case of a hybrid loan, two loan agreements are applicable.
+One is on the fixed-rate and the other on the floating rate of interest.

 - Should You Be Opting for a Hybrid Loan?

 This type of loan is the perfect solution for borrowers who are unable to afford adverse changes in their monthly expenditure during the initial years of a home loan.
 Especially, it helps young professionals who have just begun their careers.
 A fixed EMI assists in better planning of finances, thus allowing the borrower to save and make moderate investments in various other areas.

 - Does a Hybrid Home Loan have Risks?

 A hybrid home loan is similar to all other standard home loans.
 No apparent risk is attached to it.
 However, banks often try to push such loans in order to compete with various teaser loans.
 This makes it necessary to analyze the margins and caps while a home loan is being considered.
 If both are low (in comparison to market standards), you should consider opting for the loan.

 - How does a Hybrid Loan differ from a Teaser Loan?